Missing shingles

 Frequently Asked Questions

-How do I know if I need to replace my entire roof?
+How do I know if I need to replace missing shingles?

 How often should I inspect my roof for missing shingles?

-It's a good idea to inspect your roof at least once a year, or after any major storm, to check for missing or damaged shingles.
-Catching issues early can help prevent more extensive (and costly) repairs down the line.
+It's a good idea to visually inspect your roof at least once a year, or after any major weather event, to check for missing or damaged shingles.
+Catching issues early can help prevent more costly repairs down the line.

 Connect with certified professionals in your area